Becky139/Battleship/README.md

 ## Automated Testing

 ### Code Validation
-The [PEP8 Online Checker](https://pep8online.com/) service was used to validate the code written in the word_list.py and run.py files.
+The [PEP8 Online Checker](https://pep8online.com/) service was used to validate the code written in the run.py file.

 **Results:**